Exawind/nalu-wind/CONTRIBUTING.md

 - Provide the SHA ID of the git commit Nalu-Wind code that you are using, as well as the SHA ID of the Trilinos build

-- Provide as much details as possible about the operating system, compiler versions, and third-party libraries used to build Nalu-Wind
+- Provide as much detail as possible about the operating system, compiler versions, and third-party libraries used to build Nalu-Wind

 - Include output of the CMake configuration step